 Studio electives can be taken in any Art & Design discipline and may be related to the chosen concentration.
 There are also several 3-credit cross-listed courses offered elsewhere in the university that can be taken as studio electives.

-Students must complete a seminar course in their chosen concentration.
-This enhances the student’s historical knowledge of their chosen concentration.
+Students must complete a seminar course in their chosen concentration to enhance their historical knowledge of that field.

 Thesis and Exhibition